 BMR must be changed for weight loss purposes

-Individuals have reported and observed that they lose weight real fast when they begin with weight reduction.
-After shedding a few pounds in a short time, the procedure slows down, and consequently.
+Individuals have reported and observed that they lose weight fast when they begin with weight reduction.
+After shedding a few pounds quickly, the procedure slows down, and consequently.
 They lose weight very slowly.
 This is because your Basal Metabolic Rate slows down as you drop weight.
 This means that the overall calories required by an individual daily are reduced.

 BMR is important to keep your body healthy